ltelab/disdrodb/docs/source/readers.rst

 .. note::
-	The objective is to run every readers sequently.
-Therefore, make sure to provided a very small test sample in odrer to limit the computation time.
+	The objective is to run every reader sequentially.
+Therefore, make sure to provide a very small test sample in order to limit the computing time.

-	The size of the test sample must just be sufficient to garantee the detection of errors due to code changes.
+	The size of the test sample must just be sufficient to guarantee the detection of errors due to code changes.

 	A typical test file is composed of 2 stations, with 2 days of measurements with a couple of rows each.

-The `github readers testing ressources <https://github.com/EPFL-ENAC/LTE-disdrodb-testing>`_ must have the following sructure :
+The `GitHub readers testing resources <https://github.com/EPFL-ENAC/LTE-disdrodb-testing>`_ must have the following structure:

 | 📁 LTE-disdrodb-testing
 | ├── 📁 disdrodb